Converting a Server to Code-First

 Normally, that won’t be the case, and all your services will already be implemented.
-In that case, the last menu option called “Convert to Code-First” becomes active.
+In that case, the last menu option called “Convert to Code-First Server” becomes active.
 Simply invoke that to get things going:

-When you do, Fire will do two things:
+When you do, the IDE will do two things:

 It will generate a new code file in your projects’s language, named after the RODL file, but with a

-_RodlTypessuffix using your project's main language (Swift, C# or Oxygene).
+_RodlTypessuffix using your project's main language (Oxygene, C#, Swift, Java or Visual Basic).
 This file will contain all auxiliary types from your

 .RODL– in essence it will be the same as the previous `_Intf' file, but without all the extra crud.